The Atheist Bible, CC-BY Fabian M. Suchanek

 The Candid Atheist

 Humanism advocates freedom of religion, i.e., the right of everyone to practice a religion or none at all.
-However, Humanism gives free reign to religion only if no harm is done to non-consenting others123.
-In particular, Humanism opposes any practice (religious or otherwise) that
+However, Humanism gives free reign to religion only if no harm is done to nonconsenting others1.
+In particular, Humanism opposes any practice that

 Wherever such practices are pursued, they impose harm on people who do not consent — be it people who want to leave the religion, who do not consent to the value system of their religion, who are outside the religion, or who are children (and thus cannot give consent).
-Even if such practices are merely advocated, they infringe on the rights of others to live their lives unharmed.
-Therefore, Humanists identify, expose, and oppose such practices.
+Even if such practices are merely advocated, they devalue the rights of others to live their lives unharmed.
+Therefore, Humanists identify, expose, and oppose such practices and their advocation.
 This opposition is not directed against religion in general.
 Nor is it directed against all adherents of any specific religion.
 Rather, it is directed against the harmful practices themselves, those who implement or promote these practices, and those who want to shield their religion from such criticism.

 Those who hammer their guns into plows